donmor/TiddloidLite/Readme.md

     * Check your Android version.
 TiddlyWiki 5.1.23 has critical bugs on Android 5.1 and below (WebView 39).
 A solution is to get a pre-release version of TiddlyWiki, which have had this bug fixed or, a previous version without this bug.

-* My wiki list change its order randomly every time.

-    * Check your Android version.
-One of the functions in the JSON library behaves differently below 4.4, causing random wiki list order bug on KitKat devices.
-We recommend you to use Tiddloid on Oreo (8.0) and above to enable all of its features.

 * Why there's a Tiddloid Lite?
 What's the difference between this and Tiddloid?

     In the past 1.x days, Tiddloid use legacy `file://` ways to handle files, causing the lack of access to cloud medias.
 Later I made another branch that implements Android's SAF (i.e. Storage Access Framework), and finally it became a lightweight version.
 Now since Tiddloid 2.0 has been refactored to use SAF, this project has been discontinued except for bug fixes.